 "Daily Paid Worker" means a person who is engaged in unskilled or semi-skilled work and such employee's term of employment may be terminated at any time without notice by the relevant CEO.
 Such work requires little or no technical abilities or skills and often involve menial or repetitive tasks.
-It should be for a specified time period not exceeding four months, or for a total accumulated contract period not exceeding seven months in any financial year.
+It should be for a specified time period not exceeding a total accumulated contract period of 12 months in any financial year.